cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 `Cross-chain Querying Module`: The module that implements the Cross-chain Querying protocol.
 Only the Querying Chain integrates it.

 `Height` and client-related functions are as defined in ICS 2.

+`newCapability` and `authenticateCapability` are as defined in ICS 5.

 `CommitmentPath` and `CommitmentProof` are as defined in ICS 23.